icicleio/icicle/README.md

 ## Coroutines

 Coroutines are interruptible functions implemented using [Generators](http://www.php.net/manual/en/language.generators.overview.php).
+A `Generator` usually uses the `yield` keyword to yield a value from a set to implement an iterator.
 Coroutines use the `yield` keyword to define interruption points.
-When a coroutine yields a value, execution of the coroutine is temporarily interrupted, allowing other code to be executed.
+When a coroutine yields a value, execution of the coroutine is temporarily interrupted, allowing other tasks to be run, such as I/O, timers, or other coroutines.

 When a coroutine yields a [promise](#promises), execution of the coroutine is interrupted until the promise is resolved.
 If the promise is fulfilled with a value, the yield statement that yielded the promise will take on the resolved value.
 For example, `$value = (yield Promise::resolve(2.718));` will set `$value` to `2.718` when execution of the coroutine is resumed.
 If the promise is rejected, the exception used to reject the promise will be thrown into the function at the yield statement.
 For example, `yield Promise::reject(new Exception())` would behave identically to replacing the yield statement with `throw new Exception();`.